Beginners - "Verbs"-Introduction

 Furthermore, this program supports non-verbal communication.
 For example, parents often hope to see their child smile when asked to take a picture, but the child may not understand the command.
 By teaching verbs such as “smile,” children will learn the connection between the verb and the desired action, improving their responsiveness.

-The Verbs Program is a comprehensive approach that integrates listening, body awareness, object function understanding, and action words to help children follow directions and communicate more effectively.
-By working through this program, children will not only learn important verbs but also gain confidence in their ability to interact with others and their environment through words and actions.
+By working through The Verbs Program , children will not only learn important verbs but will also gain confidence in their ability to interact with others and their environment through words and actions.

 Complete and Continue